cubePreparing Your 3D Assets

 • "Fabric_Blue_Cushion" instead of "Surface_3"

-Export in the Compatible File Format
+chevron-right5.
+Export in a Compatible File Formathashtag

 Choose the best format for your model: